antluqmol1/Software-Engineering/README.md

 4. cd from `backend` into 'ServerBackend' using the command `cd ServerBackend`
 5. here you should run `python3 manage.py runserver`, or `python manage.py runserver` based on your current version of python
 6. The server is now running if it says **`Quit the server with CONTROL-C`** at the last line
+7. you need to install some things:
+  `sudo apt-get install` redis-server, aswell as `pip install celery redis`

 ## frontend
 **if you have started the backend. you must open a new terminal.
 Navigate to the root directory**